Cynical Theories: Mixed

-Reviewing the book for Philosophy Now, Stephen Anderson cites how the key development at the turn of the 21st century which led the authors to write their critique "was that ordinary people, not just academics, began to take to heart the assumptions of postmodern academics."
-Anderson, however, notes a "major weakness" in the book: Nevertheless, Anderson concludes that the book isn’t a hard book to read and should be read by anyone with a serious interest in the origins of today’s events in regard to the ideology of Social Justice.
-Every politician should have a copy.
-And it would do a lot of good in the Humanities courses of the (post)modern university if this book were required reading along with the various social justice texts they already make mandatory – not just to provide ideological balance, but because it contains a thorough and fair history of the whole movement, from a helicopter-view perspective.
+Reviewing the book for Philosophy Now, Stephen Anderson noted a "major weakness" in the book yet recommended a reading.

-La Trobe University professor of philosophy Janna Thompson wrote on The Conversation that the book's authors are right to point out the unjustified harm to individuals who are called out and “cancelled” for minor misdemeanours, or for stating a view that identity activists deem unacceptable but noted that one does not have to be a relativist to think the opinions... of... minority groups ought to be respected or be "anti-science" to think scientific research sometimes ignores ... perspectives of women and minorities.
+La Trobe University ethicist Janna Thompson wrote on The Conversation that the book's authors are right to point out the unjustified harm to individuals who are called out and “cancelled” for minor misdemeanours, or for stating a view that identity activists deem unacceptable but noted that one does not have to be a relativist to think the opinions [...] of [...] minority groups ought to be respected or be "anti-science" to think scientific research sometimes ignores [...] perspectives of women and minorities.
 She wrote that [l]iberals — as advocates of critical engagement — should be open to the possibility that Theory, despite faults, has detected forms of prejudice our society tends to overlook.
 Drawing on political scientist Glyn Davis's arguments, Thompson noted that the most problematic aspect of the book is the blame it heaps on humanities departments of universities for stirring up a cancel culture and the culture wars.
-Thompson stated that Lindsay and Pluckrose, by overstating their case and aiming their weapons at humanities and universities, they cannot pass themselves off as objective contributors to a search for truth, and revealed themselves to be combatants in the culture wars.
+Thompson stated that Lindsay and Pluckrose, by overstating their case and aiming their weapons at humanities and universities, cannot pass themselves off as objective contributors to a search for truth, and betrayed that they themselves were combatants in the culture wars.